The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

-Figure~\ref{fig:acasxu4} shows a four aircraft scenario using an initial circle diameter of 70,000 ft.
+\textbf{Four Aircraft Scenario.} Figure~\ref{fig:acasxu4} shows a four-aircraft scenario using an initial circle diameter of 70,000 ft.
 In this case, both designs have safe executions.
-Using the original ACASXu system leads to a minimum separation of 5342 ft, whereas the minimum separation with Black-Box Simplex is 1600 ft, much closer to the 1500 safety distance constraint used in the decision module.
-Although both systems are safe, from the plots it is clear that the Black-Box Simplex version is more transparent, in the sense that it produces smaller modifications to the direct-line trajectories commanded by the advanced controller.
+Using the original system leads to a minimum separation of 5342 ft, whereas the minimum separation with Black-Box Simplex is 1600 ft, much closer to the 1500 ft safety-distance constraint used in the DM.
+Although both systems are safe, from the plots it is clear that the Black-Box Simplex version is more transparent, in the sense that it produces smaller modifications to the direct-line trajectories commanded by the AC.